A Guide to Buying Quality Australian Opals

 1. Research Different Types of Opals Before Buying

-Before buying an Australian opal, it's helpful to research the different types of opal that are available on the market.
-Knowing what you’re looking for ahead of time will ensure you find the best quality opals for your needs and budget.
+Before shopping, we recommend researching the different types of opal that are available on the market.
+Knowing what you’re looking for before you push the button on a purchase ensures you will find the best quality stones and opal jewellery for your needs and budget.
 There are three main categories of opals: solids, doublets and triplets.

-Within the solid stone category, you have white opals or light coloured opals with a milky body tone, and crystal opals, which have a translucent to transparent body tone.
-For darker body tones there are boulder opals and the rare black opals from Lightning Ridge.
-Each type has its own distinct features and properties that affect value, rarity and appeal.
+Within the solid stone category, you have white opals or light coloured opals with a translucent to solid milky body tone, and also crystal opals, which have a more transparent body tone.
+For darker body tones, there are boulder opals from Queensland and the rare black opals of Lightning Ridge.
+Each type has its own distinct features and properties that affect its value, rarity and appeal.

-White opals are usually the least expensive types of Australian opal as they have a milky appearance and typically a low level of play of colour.
-Crystal opals are also usually more affordable, however their clear body tones showcase vibrant rainbow-like hues with maximum clarity and vividness - and there are also dark crystal opals too.
-Crystal opals are usually used to manufacture doublet and triplet opals, which are composite stones featuring a slice of natural opal and a dark backing (triplet opals also have a quartz or plastic capping).
+White opals are usually the least expensive type of Australian opal as there is a higher volume in circulation, they have a milky appearance and are also typically contain a less 'play of colour'.
+Crystal opals are also usually quite affordable, however their transparent body tones showcase vibrant hues with maximum clarity and vividness.
+Crystal opals are usually used to manufacture doublet and triplet opals, which are composite stones featuring a slice of natural opal and a dark backing made from black potch or ironstone (triplet opals feature a black backing and also a quartz or plastic capping).

-Darker toned boulder and black opals feature a variety of vivid, brilliant hues, from reds, oranges and yellows, to blues, greens and purple shades.
-Darker toned gems are highly prized as the pattern and colour of an opal really stands out in contrast and captivates.
-This type of opal can have more detailed patterns and greater brilliance than lighter tones stones, making for some incredibly eye-catching jewellery designs.
+Darker toned boulder and black opals - as well as dark crystal opals - feature a variety of brilliant hues from reds, oranges and yellows, to blues, greens and purple shades.
+Darker toned gems are highly prized as the pattern and colour stands out in contrast and captivates.
+This type of stone can have more detailed patterns and greater brilliance than lighter tones, making for some incredibly eye-catching jewellery designs.

-Keep in mind that fake opal does exist and some disreputable sellers won't inform customers the opal is synthetic.
-So it's best to red descriptions and ask as many questions as you can to be sure you are only buying a natural, ethically sourced opal gemstone.
+Keep in mind that fake opal does exist and some disreputable sellers won't inform customers if the item is synthetic.
+So it's best to read descriptions and ask as many questions as you can to be sure you are only buying a natural, ethically sourced gemstones.

 2. Learn to Identify Australian Opals